 1. Is there a volcanic eruption happening in Iceland?

 No volcanic eruption is taking place right now in Iceland.
-The last one began on 22 August on the Reykjanes peninsula in southwest Iceland, but there hasn't been visible activity there since 9 September.
+The last one began on 20 November 2024 on the Reykjanes peninsula in southwest Iceland but has slowed down significantly since then.

-This was a fissure eruption, which means that only the area around the immediate eruption site was affected by the lava flows.
-Because of this, the eruption wasn't considered a threat to travelers, provided they didn't go near the site.
+This was a fissure eruption, meaning that the lava flows affected only the area around the immediate eruption site.
+Because of this, the eruption wasn't considered a threat to travelers, provided they didn’t go near the site.
 There was also no disruption to air travel.

 2. Where was the eruption site?

-The site of the latest eruption was at Sundhnúksgígar, northeast of the town of Grindavík in southwest Iceland.
-This was near the same area as the previous eruption.
+The site of the latest eruption was between Stóra-Scógfell and Sýlingarfell, northeast of the town of Grindavík, on the Reykjanes peninsula in southwest Iceland.
+This is in the same area as the previous eruptions.

 3. Are these eruptions dangerous?